A downloadable tool for Windows

 • Commands for special animations, etc

-• Background texture for the windows version
+• Background texture

 • Put a version on GitHub with free assets